Did you ever give a thought to the food that you eat every day?

 Our body and consequently every organ of our body needs certain nutrients in specific quantities to function normally.
 If our diet contains all these nutrients and is free from chemicals and germs that are harmful to our body, then our diet is healthy.

 If our diet is not balanced or contains germs or chemicals, then it is unhealthy.
-Let us now understand how nutrition or diet affects our life processes.
+Let us now understand effects of unhealthy eating habits and how nutrition or diet affects our life processes.

 There is a strong association between our dietary habits and the risk of depression and anxiety.